Skip to content

 brain rename work work-2024

-brain delete [name]
+brain delete <name>

-Description: Permanently delete a brain
+Permanently delete a brain.
+Cannot be undone.

 brain delete old-brain